hazzik/hazzik.github.io/about.md

 Writing a good, clean, and maintainable code is his passion.
 He practices Test Driven Development and Pair Programming to write a testable bug-free code that is easily understood by other developers.
 He applies design patterns, principles and best practices (such as GoF patterns, PoEEA, SOLID, and GRASP) to his code.
 He's a big fan of Domain Driven Design and CQRS principle.
 He's not afraid of large legacy codebases.

 He's an active member of Open Source .NET community.
-In total, his packages have been downloaded more than 3.5 million times from NuGet.
-“NHibernate 4.x Cookbook” book co-author.
+In total, his packages have been downloaded more than 3.5 million times from NuGet. “<a href="http://amzn.to/2GsxnGw" title="Buy NHibernate 4.x Cookbook on Amazon">NHibernate 4.x Cookbook</a>” book co-author.